Amaimersion/google-docs-utils/README.md

 - type: `number`

 Before what letter caret is placed.
-For example, caret is placed before `w` letter in `one two three` text. `positionIndex` will be equal to `5` in that case.
+For example, caret is placed before `w` letter in `one two three` text. `positionIndexRelativeToWord` will be equal to `5` in that case.

 This index relates to word node, not entire line.
 For example, if line contains two words with different fonts, then there will be two word nodes.